argoproj/argo-cd/docs/getting_started/install_cli.md

 available but are planned.

 Installing and/or using the CLI is completely optional, but recommended.
-The CLI provides a convinient way to interact with Argo CD through its API.
+The CLI provides a convenient way to interact with Argo CD through its API.

 ## Install on Linux